Table of Contents

 Guidance will be provided to vertical teams by administration.

-Continue to update curriculum flows that include writing and teaching methods on how to teach content while bringing in authentic practice, voice, & choice for students.
+Admin will remind teachers through email and principal notes to continue to update digital YAGs (and reshare) that include writing and teaching methods on how to teach content while bringing in authentic practice, voice, & choice for students.

 Continue PD to implement writing across all content areas.